 Night 5 and 6 – Hof

 There are countless waterfalls en route and a cairn field in Laufskalavarda which is supposed to bring travels good luck.
 We walked through the moss covered lava fields in Eldhraun where the moss can be 4-6 inches deep by our estimation.

 Since Iceland is a volcanic island there are lots of remnants of volcanic activity even as recently in 2014-2015 in Bárðarbunga.
 Interestingly, lava can form hexagonal basalt columns depending on how it cools which look like man made ruins, it’s just amazing.
 We did another random steep hike to thick moss bed over river and a beautiful waterfall.
 The moss was so cushy that it felt like a pillow-top mattress.
 We hiked for glacier view on Skaftafellsheiði and rewarded ourselves with wine at the top overlooking Skaftafellsjökull and a lake with black sand covered icebergs.

 We stayed at 2 nights in Hof at Litla Hof farm stay which was a private cottage in a farm field with its very own waterfall.
 We ate up the road at Hof 1 restaurant and had unlimited chicken taco soup with homemade bread for 2,500 ISK (the best deal yet).
-The dinner was so good we decided to eat there the next night as well.

 The second day, we drove to Falljökull and hiked onto the edge of the glacier.
 We had considered doing one of the many guided glacier walks, but had done research and found a place where we could approach the ice solo.
 Glacier hiking is dangerous, so we are not recommending that anyone tackle one alone.
 We stayed on the lower edge, and saved around 60,000 ISK for our group by not using a guide or going higher.
 Afterwards, we headed up to Kviárjökull for another glacier view hike in the strong winds.